 Bacteria that cause decay are in the streptococcus mutans family.
 The bacteria mix with sugar.
 This mixture creates a powerful acid.
 The acid reduces the calcium in tooth enamel.
 When the bacteria stays on teeth, it generates a yellowish substance called plaque.
 Plaque is brutally effective at drilling into tooth enamel and causing cavities.
-Minerals in saliva and fluoride help enamel re-mineralize.
+Minerals in saliva help enamel re-mineralize.

 Special Caution for Parents